rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/local-communication-broker.md

 You can optionally specify a ***network interface*** (i.e., an IP address) parameter while deploying a local communication broker public package.
-You can also specify the network interface value for a local communication broker deployment while deploying a package that depends on it.
+You may select the network interface value for a local communication broker deployment while deploying a package that depends on it.
 In this case, the latter network interface takes precedence.
 Make sure that the latter network interface falls in